safespring/web/content/dokument/sunet/private-cloud-security-controls.md

 ---
-title: "Safespring Private Cloud Security Controls"
+title: "Sunet - Safespring Private Cloud Security Controls"
 date: 2020-11-11T14:29:26+02:00
 draft: false
 intro: "The purpose of this document is to clarify the security principles in Safespring Private Cloud Service delivery for Sunet call off contract project."